flucoma/flucoma-cli/QuickStart.md

 will put on the desktop a single 5-channel audio file with the resynthesised 5 ranks requested.

+4) an overview of the provided functions is available in the Fluid_Decomposition_Overview.md file, and an extensive documentation is available as a webpage in the /docs folder - add fluid.buf to a function.

 #### Enjoy!

 ## Known limitations:
 - only outputs WAV 32bit float files for now.
 - do not support relative paths.
-- no man page: references needs to be taken from your favourite CCE, but Max has the right spelling (all lower case, not hard to guess from the SC helpfile) and the right format (for -fftsettings you need the 3 windowing arguments as one)
+- no man page yet: references needs to be taken from the provided documentation in /docs